 The album’s second track “The Rain Song,” seemed to break new ground for the band.
 There was a certain sensitivity to the song that was juxtaposed by Robert Plant’s heartfelt loving lyrics and Jimmy Page’s bluesy dripping guitar riffs.
 John Paul Jones Mellotron wrapped around Page’s guitar parts to fuel that ever-elusive rock and roll love song that worked for everyone.
 If one has a good ear, you can tell that the Mellotron is out of tune with the rest of the instrumentation.
 However, we had heard it so many times, most of us just got used to it.
 The out of tune Mellotron just seemed to perfectly wrap the song up into one of Led Zeppelin fans’ all time favorite Led Zeppelin ballads.

 The closing track on side one of the Houses of the Holy album was a song that developed out of a jam session.
 John Bonham has started playing a grove that inspired John Paul Jones to lay down that funk infused bass line.
 According to Jimmy Page, upon hearing Bonham and Jones linked up in a twisted type James Brown funk groove, Jimmy Page just jumped in playing rhythm guitar.
 Robert Plant’s playful vocal licks and lyrics probably took the song somewhere not expected.
-Regardless of intent, the band ended up with a classic tunes and the perfect way to end an album side that featured a wider range of musical styles and prose.
+Regardless of intent, the band ended up with a classic tune and the perfect way to end an album side that featured a wide range of musical styles and prose.

 “Dancing Days,” opened side two of the Houses of the Holy album.
 Jimmy Page’s great guitar riff encased in high end flange set the tone for the great track.
 All Led Zeppelin music still sounds great, but there is something about the tune “Dancing Days,” that sounds like it may have been released in the 1990’s.
 One can hear how inspired bands like Soundgarden and Pearl Jam were by the song “Dancing Days.”